lovelace-dev-org/lovelace-ansible/README.md

 ### Development Installation for Localhost

 Requirements:
+- Ubuntu (or compatible OS that uses apt for installations)
 - [Ansible][ansible-installation_guide]

 This installation method installs all the requirements and runs them, but does not run Lovelace itself